 - High availability.

-- Keeping VM instances running.
-If a VM in the group stops, crashes, or is deleted by an action other than an instance group management command (for example, an intentional scale down), the MIG automatically recreates that VM in accordance with the original instance's specification (same VM name, same template) so that the VM can resume its work.
+- Automatically repairing failed VMs.
+If a VM in the group stops, crashes, gets preempted (Spot VMs), or is deleted by an action other than an instance group management command (for example, an intentional scale in), the MIG automatically recreates that VM in accordance with the original instance's specification (same VM name, same template) so that the VM can resume its work.